Los Bandoleros (film)

-Development for Los Bandoleros began following the announcement of Fast & Furious, and serves as a narrative bridge following the events of The Fast and the Furious (2001) and 2 Fast 2 Furious (2003).
-Los Bandoleros was released in the United States on July 28, 2009, as part of the Blu-ray and Special Edition home releases of Fast & Furious.
+Development for this short film began following the announcement of Fast & Furious (2009), and serves as a narrative bridge and a sequel following the events of The Fast and the Furious (2001), The Turbo Charged Prelude for 2 Fast 2 Furious (2003) and 2 Fast 2 Furious (2003).
+The film was released in the United States on July 28, 2009, as part of the Blu-ray and Special Edition home releases of Fast & Furious (2009).

 Plot

 Dominic Toretto recruits Han Lue and Rico Santos to help Tego Leo, Dom's associate, escape from a prison in the Dominican Republic.
-Dom, having lived as a fugitive in the country for the last eight years, and his crew organize a meet with local politician Elvis to set up the hijacking of a fuel tanker; Elvis seeks to exploit the fallout for a political advantage, while Dom and his crew wish to give away the fuel to Rico's aunt, Rabia, and their local community.
+Dom, having lived as a fugitive in the country for the last five years, and his crew organize a meet with local politician Elvis to set up the hijacking of a fuel tanker; Elvis seeks to exploit the fallout for a political advantage, while Dom and his crew wish to give away the fuel to Rico's aunt, Rabia, and their local community.

 Cara and Malo, two of Dom's friends, accompany the rest of the crew to a nightclub to meet Elvis, who arranges the robbery to take place on a highway the following morning.
 Dom is then surprised by the arrival of Letty Ortiz, who drive together to a beach and rekindle their romance.